sankalpjain99/Weather-App/README.md

 4. Wind Speed in m/s
 5. Pressure in hPa
 6. Humidity
-7. Sunrise and Sunset Timings (in IST)
+7. Sunrise and Sunset Timings
 8. Temperature Forecast for the next 4 days
 9. Current Date and Time